Differentiable Evolutionary Reinforcement Learning: Experiments

+\textbf{Take-away 1.} \textit{The Meta-Reward captures the intrinsic structure of the task, enabling generalization to unseen scenarios where heuristic combinations fail.}

-Mathematical reasoning presents a unique challenge where the binary outcome reward is already a strong, albeit sparse, signal.
-Table~\ref{tab:results_on_math} illustrates the performance on GSM8K and MATH benchmark.
+\textbf{Mathematical Reasoning} presents a unique challenge where the outcome reward is already strong, but sparse for hard question exploration.
+Table~\ref{tab:results_on_math} illustrates the performance.
 We observe that naively incorporating auxiliary signals (\textit{e.g.,} \textit{GRPO with Outcome + Format} or \textit{Avg Reward}) often degrades performance on the more difficult MATH dataset (dropping from 58.8\% to 55.8\%), likely due to ``reward hacking'' or distraction from the core reasoning path (\textit{e.g.,} prioritizing formatting over correct reasoning).
 However, our \method successfully navigates this pitfall.
 By autonomously optimizing the reward structure without any human effort, \method outperforms all baseline reward functions, including the strong outcome reward (\textit{e.g.,} {60.2\%} vs. 58.8\% on MATH), with the population-based instantiation \method-pop. further improving the performance.
-This demonstrates DERL’s ability to navigate the delicate trade-off between signal density and signal fidelity. \textbf{Takeaway:} Even in domains with strong ground-truth signals, \method discovers non-trivial reward compositions that provide denser feedback without introducing the noise associated with manual heuristic design.
+This demonstrates \method’s ability to navigate the delicate trade-off between signal density and signal fidelity.